imathis/design-enthusiast/_source/_posts/2009-09-24-iphone-design-evolution.markdown

 tags: iphone, app, design, video
 ---

-I love to see the process for good design.
+A terrific look a the process behind a quality iPhone app design.